UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

     <li><strong>Autonomous robots cannot handle all possible edge cases.</strong> While encountering new scenarios (out of the training distribution), it is necessary to have a human-in-the-loop to take over control.</li>
 </ol>

-Though teleoperation has a lot of potential benefits, there are practical concerns that need to be addressed.
-For example, while using public communication networks, stochastic communication delays could potentially lead to violation of key safety properties.
+<p>Though teleoperation has a lot of potential benefits, there are practical concerns that need to be addressed.
+For example, while using public communication networks, stochastic communication delays could potentially lead to violation of key safety properties.</p>

 Therefore, in this work, we ask the following key question: <strong>How do we ensure safe networked control over wireless networks with stochastic communication delays?</strong> This blog will briefly explain our proposed solution and experimental results, including a real-world demonstration of safe networked control using F1/10th cars while transmitting sensor data through our university's public Wi-Fi network.